PSsudo/npm-package-manage/README.md

 Caret(^): Will allow both MINOR updates and PATCHes

-Important note: I copied this notes from FreeCodeCamp (https://www.freecodecamp.org), not my work.
+❗Important note: I copied this notes from FreeCodeCamp (https://www.freecodecamp.org), not my work.
 You can visit their website from the mentioned link.